-David advises domestic and foreign firms on all aspects of competition law and has extensive experience in matters involving merger review, cartel investigations, unilateral conduct/abuse of dominance, distribution issues and competition law compliance.
-He also advises on foreign investment review under the Investment Canada Act.
-He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, construction, automotive, retail and others.
+David advises domestic and foreign firms on all aspects of competition law and on foreign investment review under the Investment Canada Act.
+He has represented clients in a broad range of industries, including consumer products, manufacturing, energy, telecommunications and technology, finance and banking, chemicals and plastics, pharmaceutical and life sciences, construction, automotive, retail and others.

-Before joining Blakes, David practised competition law for several years in the Brussels office of a leading international law firm, where his practice focused on global competition law matters.
+Before joining Blakes in 2011, David practised competition law in the Brussels office of a leading international law firm.
 He has significant experience dealing with the U.S. antitrust agencies and the European Commission.
 On occasion, David also served as a clerk at the Court of Arbitration for Sport in Lausanne, Switzerland.

 - Pearson plc in connection with the contribution of Penguin to a global trade-book-publishing joint venture with Random House

-- Maple Group Acquisition Corporation, as co-counsel in connection with its acquisition of TMX Group Inc., Alpha Trading Systems and The Canadian Depository for Securities Limited in a transaction valued at C$3.7-billion
+- Maple Group Acquisition Corporation, in connection with its C$3.7-billion acquisition of TMX Group Inc., Alpha Trading Systems and The Canadian Depository for Securities Limited

 - Embraco (a Whirlpool affiliate) on the EU, U.S. and other investigations regarding alleged anticompetitive practices in the refrigeration compressor industry

 - Various complainants to the European Commission regarding the licensing of patents to standardized wireless telephony technology